-The evidence supporting these findings of fact is found in the direct and supplemental testimony of Juno witness Miller, the direct testimony of Public Staff witness Metz, and the rebuttal testimony of Juno witnesses Miller and Levitas.
+The evidence supporting these findings of fact is found in the direct and supplemental testimony of Juno witness Miller, the direct testimony of Public Staff witness Metz, the rebuttal testimony of Juno witnesses Miller and Levitas, and the testimony given at the March 2nd Hearing by DEP witnesses Quaitance and Finucane, Juno witnesses Levitas and Sackler, and Public Staff witness Metz.

 Public Staff witness Metz testified that Juno proposes to interconnect to the DEP system in a constrained area and may potentially trigger substantial network upgrade costs on the DEP system and, potentially on affected systems as well.
 Tr. vol. 3, 9.
 Exhibits 1 and 2 to witness Metz's direct testimony show the constrained areas in DEP and DEC and the specifically constrained transmission lines, including the line to which the Facility will interconnect to, the Richmond-Laurel Hill 230 kV transmission line.
 Id. at 16; Tr. vol. 4, Official Exhibits, 24-31.
-DEP has not studied the Facility for interconnection, as Juno has entered DEP's first cluster study process after approval of queue reform by the Federal Energy Regulatory Commission (FERC) on August 6, 2021.
+DEP has not studied the Facility for interconnection, as Juno has entered DEP's first cluster study process after approval of queue reform by the FERC on August 6, 2021.
 Tr. vol. 3, 9.